mmoran0032/essentials/CLEAN-CODE.md

 Error Handling
 --------------

-- Use exceptions instead of return codes
+- Use exceptions instead of error/return codes

 - Don't return or pass null